College basketball picks: Predictions, odds for Top 25 games Saturday

-College basketball picks, schedule: Predictions for UConn vs. Villanova, more Top 25 games Saturday
+College basketball picks, schedule: Predictions for Alabama vs. Tennessee, more Top 25 games Saturday

 Our experts have picks for all of Saturday's big games as conference play heats up across the nation